 When you’re dealing with a smelly ostomy pouch, it can be tempting to spray some perfume or cologne or use fragrance oils inside the ostomy pouch.
 However, quick fixes like this won’t deodorize your stool or urine; it will only mask ostomy smells.
 Plus, it may not be safe and carries risks of damaging your skin, stoma, or pouching system.

-Instead of trying to mask odors, why not try a safe deodorizing product that’s made for ostomies?
+Instead of trying to mask odors, why not try a safe deodorizing product that’s made ostomy odor control?
+When it comes to finding options for eliminating odor in colostomy bags, you have plenty of product options.
 For example, you can choose from ostomy products like deodorizing pouch drops, deodorizing tablets, and deodorizing gel sachets that control odors inside each urostomy, ileostomy, or colostomy bag.

 Also, consider using a high-quality ostomy pouch with an enhanced charcoal filter, such as the Natura+ Drainable or Closed Two-Piece Ostomy Pouches or the new Esteem + line of ostomy pouches.